danilovmaster/webmaster_wp_test/README.md

 # webmaster_wp_test
 test - the parent themes for WP (twentyseventeen);
-text-child - the child theme (testwebmaster) for twentyseventeen, works only together with the parent theme, bootstrap4 is built into the theme
+text-child - the child theme (testwebmaster) for twentyseventeen.
+It works together with parent theme only.
+Bootstrap4 is built in testwebmadter